A parallel implementation of the BUGS modelling framework for faster Bayesian inference

 MultiBUGS can run independent chains in parallel (e.g. for MCMC convergence analysis), and also parallelise computation required within each independent chain:

 For example, in an hierarchical regression model including 425,112 observations and 20,426 random effects, we found that OpenBUGS took 32 hours, whereas MultiBUGS took only 28 minutes using 48 cores (4x 16-core AMD processors from 2012).
-See Goudie et al. (in press) for details.
+See Goudie et al. (2020) for details.

 The steps for running an analysis in MultiBUGS are identical to OpenBUGS, except that we must specify how many cores to distribute computation across and initialise the parallelisation.
 This is specified using the 'distribute' button in the Specification Tool.